|

 drought-tolerant |

 Large shrub (can be trained as a small tree) with brick-red flowers.
 Native to South Africa.
 Can reportedly tolerate some freezing temperatures once well established in the garden.
-In its first winter in the garden, our specimen's top growth succumbed to moderate overnight freezes, regrowing from the base by early April – then the same thing happened in 2023 and 2024.
+In its first winter in the garden, our specimen's top growth succumbed to moderate overnight freezes, regrowing from the base by early April – then the same thing happened in 2023, 2024, and 2025.
 So I'm not so sure I'll ever see it grow into a tree-like form, but I was happy to finally see its flowers in late August of 2024, on lanky growth rising from a tangle of volunteers perennials that have grown up around its base.
+In 2025, even after a pretty hard freeze from which I didn't attempt to protect it, it regrew strongly in spring, and bloomed by mid-June.

 |